krauhen/luxis/README.md

 - Vector index using **FAISS**, metadata index using **SQLite**
 - Automatic pruning of missing files from index
 - CLI interface built with **Click**
+- Runs as a local HTTP daemon for background indexing and querying
 - Structured logging via **Loguru**
 - Pydantic-based configuration models:
   - `IngestConfig` (embedding dimension)